NOELV70/EVSE-SyncCharge/README.md

 What ?
 A real-time link between your EV and your 'home'-grid, delivering millisecond-level signaling, OTA updates, and open IoT and/or OCCP integration.

+Most DIY EVSE controllers behave like smart relays — they turn power on and off, EVSE-SyncCharge is a charge controller.
+It implements proper pilot-signal behavior, respects the electrical and safety constraints of the vehicle’s onboard charger, and is designed to integrate into real-world energy-management systems.

+_If you’re building more than a power switch, this is the controller you want._

 <img width="1209" height="716" alt="image" src="https://github.com/user-attachments/assets/f9b5a872-c2fd-47f3-84fe-b304f740b171" />

 EVSE-SyncCharge is a firmware build to transform the ESP32 into a fully compliant, Vehicle Supply Equipment (EVSE) controller.